-Currently Offered Courses - Spring 2018
+Currently Offered Courses - Fall 2022

 An exploration of current questions of gender and their applications to students today.
 The course will focus primarily on the United States emphasizing individual, interactional, and institutional aspects of the social world.
 Topics for study include sociological research on femininities, masculinities, gendered bodies, socialization, work, family, politics, sport, and sexualities.

 Same as GWS 100 and HDFS 140.
 See GWS 100.

 Introduces sociological concepts of poverty, inequality, and social change within a global context.
 Themes explored include basic food security, poverty and hunger; population and resource distribution; foreign aid and development institutions; and social policies and movements for change.
 Course approach is historical and transnational, and typically includes case studies from Africa, Asia, Latin America, and the United States.

 Introduction to sociological research about the views, experiences, causes, and consequences of poverty in both advanced and developing countries.
 The purpose of the course is to set the facts straight about who experiences poverty, why poverty remains pervasive, and what is being done, at home and abroad, to alleviate poverty.